cloudmesh/technologies/chapters/tech/voldemort.md

 :o: fix headings and use quotations

 Voldemort is a distributed data store that is designed as a key-value store used by LinkedIn for high-scalability storage.
-It is named after the fictional "Harry Potter villain Lord Voldemort".
+It is named after the fictional > "Harry Potter villain Lord Voldemort"[@fa18-523-70-voldemort1].
 It supports a pluggable architecture which allows the support of multiple storage engines in the same framework.
-This allows us to integrate a fast, fault-tolerant online storage system, with the heavy offline data crunching running on Hadoop [@fa18-523-70-voldemort1].
+This allows us to integrate a fast, fault-tolerant online storage system, with the heavy offline data crunching running on Hadoop.

 ### Key features: